-- S-P Prograding coast - E-H Exposure is high. - W-M Drainage area extends southeast into Mexico bordered on the south side by up thrown fault block.
-Overall intermediate gradient. - F-H Space formation here is dominantly hydraulic (i.e. flood generated).
-Although some historic role for spit trapping.
+- S-P Prograding coast. - E-H Exposure is high. - W-M Drainage area extends southeast into Mexico bordered on the south side by up thrown fault block.
+Overall intermediate gradient. - F-H Space formation here is dominantly hydraulic (i.e., flood generated), although some historic role for spit trapping.
 All inherited space from sea-level rise is gone.

-Predications based -broadly on coastal systems with this set of attributes suggests that Tijuana should be closed on an annual to multi-year cycle (C-P and C-C), with occasional seasonal opening (C-L).
+Predications based broadly on coastal systems with this set of attributes suggests that Tijuana should be closed on an annual to multi-year cycle (C-P and C-C), with occasional seasonal opening (C-L).
 When opening occurs it would be in the low intertidal and subtidal primarily in the winter, as is typical of many systems of substantial size exposed to high wave action.
 Given that the Tijuana estuary has undergone limited structural modification and is currently an ecological reserve, we would predict that the modern closure pattern remains basically the same as the historical condition, low intertidal closure.
 Estuarine closure and migration have been affected by several perturbations; however, these are not substantial enough as to cause a change in closure class.

-- Dams on upstream tributaries likely have minimized peak flows limiting erosional removal of material. - There are upstream bridge abutments that confine flow. - Diked agricultural field and other structures begin on the southside of the Valley about 4km from the coast likely preclude sheet flows and lateral channel migration such that the southern part of Tijuana estuary no longer receives as much flood flow and is subject to less channel erosion.
-Road building on the Marsh surface in the south "3" also appears to preclude water flow, and vegetation is much reduced across roads presumably due to loss of flow from side canyons.
-Flood derived fresh water provides a flux of growth to salt marsh vegetation (Zedler 1983).
+- Dams on upstream tributaries likely have minimized peak flows limiting erosional removal of material. - There are upstream bridge abutments that confine flow. - Diked agricultural field and other structures begin on the south side of the valley about 4km from the coast likely preclude sheet flows and lateral channel migration such that the southern part of Tijuana estuary no longer receives as much flood flow and is subject to less channel erosion.
+Road building on the marsh surface in the south "3" also appears to preclude water flow, and vegetation is much reduced across roads presumably due to loss of flow from side canyons.
+Flood derived fresh water provides a flux of growth to salt marsh vegetation (Zedler 1983), and may facilitate in the germination of a number of species normally thought of as "salt" marsh taxa Spartina foliosa (Zedler 1986).
 In this area it may be critical to sustaining halophytic vegetation.
 Changes in ground water may also be important. - The northern edge of the estuary has been impinged upon by diking and filling for and adjacent to the airport.